PyTables/PyTables/doc/source/usersguide/tutorials.rst

 assign an instance of the appropriate Col subclass, according to the kind of column defined (the data type, the length, the shape, etc).
 See the :ref:`ColClassDescr` for a complete description of these subclasses.
-See also :ref:`datatypesSupported` for a list of data types supported by the Col constructor.
+See also :ref:`datatypes` for a list of data types supported by the Col constructor.

 From now on, we can use Particle instances